Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

-I Made My Mom a Digital Birthday Card That Made Her Cry -- Here's How
+I Made My Mom a Digital Birthday Card She Watched Five Times -- Here's How

 March 3, 2026 · CinematicCard Team

-I Made My Mom a Digital Birthday Card That Made Her Cry -- Here's How
+I Made My Mom a Digital Birthday Card She Watched Five Times -- Here's How

 There I was, three days before my mom's 78th birthday, staring at a rack of greeting cards at CVS and feeling like the world's most inadequate son.